DoTheEvo/selfhosted-apps-docker/minecraft/readme.md

 Well you need `multiverse inventory`.<br>
 Should the connecting of worlds with their nether be easy?<br>
 Well you need `multiverse netherportals`.<br>
-Should they spawn in lobby on connecting, but also remember the position in the worlds when entering portals?<br>
+Should they spawn in lobby on start, but also remember the position in the worlds when entering portals?<br>
 Well you need the rest of that shit, `EssentialsX` and `EssentialsX Spawn`.